MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-long-operations-guidance.md

 The sample code in this article begins with the structure of the multi-turn prompt sample bot, then extends that bot's functionality by adding additional code (provided later).
 This extended code performs a long running operation, and demonstrates how to respond to a user after the operation has completed.
 In the updated sample:

-- The bot asks the user which long operation to perform.
+- The bot asks the user which long-running operation to perform.
-- The bot receives an activity from the user, and determines which long operation to perform.
+- The bot receives an activity from the user, and determines which operation to perform.
-- Bot notifies the user the operation will take some time.
+- The bot notifies the user the operation will take some time.
 - Bot sends the operation off to an Azure Function.
 - The bot saves state, indicating there is an operation in progress.
 - The bot responds to messages from the user, notifying them the operation is still in progress.